openedx/edx-ace/docs/decisions/0002-push-notifications.rst

 ensuring timely delivery of important information.
 Flexibility and seamless integration with the existing framework are priorities for this new notification channel.

-`ace.send` already supports sending via multiple channels.
-It turns out that in order to send both push and email notifications, you need to add a new channel `push_notifications` to the `ACE_ENABLED_CHANNELS`.
+`ace.send` already supports sending via multiple channels, so in order to send both push and email notifications, it's required to add a new channel specifically for mobile push notifications to edx-ace.

 Decision
 --------

-Implement a new push notification system.
+It was decided to implement a new mobile push notifications channel in edx-ace.
 Data for push notifications must be formatted according to mobile push notification requirements.
-It should be possible to add optional payloads for advanced functionality (e.g. data for notification actions).
+It should be possible to add optional payloads for advanced functionality, e.g., data to build depplink to specific mobile screen.
-Send formatted push notifications using the firebase_admin_ SDK.
+The formatted push notification should be sent using the firebase_admin_ SDK to Firebase Cloud Messaging service which will redistribute it to the user's mobile devices.

-Integration with django-push-notifications_ to simplify the process of sending notifications.
+It was decided not to expand the codebase unnecessarily and to not implement from scratch models for storing user device tokens, mechanisms for sending push notifications, or mechanisms for deactivating inactive tokens.
+All of this functionality is available and will be provided using the django-push-notifications_ package.
-Use the existing `GCMDevice` model and `GCMDeviceViewSet` view from django-push-notifications_ to manage user device tokens.
+Therefore, it is better for edx-ace to use the existing `GCMDevice` model, and on the edx-platform side, add the `GCMDeviceViewSet` view to allow mobile devices to send their tokens.
-Provide secure and authenticated communication with Firebase Cloud Messaging (FCM).

-It is proposed to add a new optional argument `limit_to_channels=None` to the `ace.send` method, which can specify the list of channels through which messages should be sent.
-This will allow more flexibility, for example in cases with discussion notifications, where we need to send a push for each new reply, while an email is sent only for the first reply.
+It is proposed to add a new optional argument `limit_to_channels=None` to the `ace.send` method, by using it is possible to specify the list of channels through which messages should be sent.
+This approach will give us a lot of flexibility, for example in case with discussion notifications we need to send a mobile push notification on each new reply to the forum post, while an email is sent only for the first reply to a post.

-In this case, the code will look like this:
+With the use of `limit_to_channels` argument the code to send a message using `ace` may look like this:

 .. code-block:: python